pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set spoke_ar            10.201.1.0/24
     ```

 1. Deploy the `dr` stack with the `pulumi up` command.
-This provisions all the Azure resources necessary in the paired region, including gateways and firewall which may take up to an hour:
+Once again, this may take up to an hour to provision all the Azure resources specified, including gateways and firewall:

     ```bash
     $ pulumi up
     ```

-1. Once you have Production and Disaster Recovery stacks in paired regions, you can connect their hubs using Global VNet Peering:
+1. Once you have both Production and Disaster Recovery stacks (ideally in paired regions), you can connect their hubs using Global (if in different regions) VNet Peering:

     ```bash
     $ pulumi stack select prod